gmvoit/just-the-docs/PressureProfiles.md

 Observations show that $\min (t_{\rm cool}/t_{\rm ff}) \sim 10$ is the typical lower limit for the ratio of cooling time to freefall time in galaxy clusters and groups.
 A plausible explanation for this minimum ratio is that "precipitation" of dense clouds out of the ambient medium may be exponentially sensitive to $t_{\rm cool}/t_{\rm ff}$ in the range $3 \lesssim t_{\rm cool}/t_{\rm ff} \lesssim 20$.
 According to that hypothesis, an atmosphere at the low end of the range is overly prone to formation of cold clouds that rain down upon the central galaxy and fuel energetic feedback that expands the atmosphere and raises the value of $t_{\rm cool}$.
 The **ExpCGM** framework therefore calls pressure profiles with $\alpha \approx 1$ and $t_{\rm cool}/t_{\rm ff} \sim 10$ at small radii ***precipitation limited.***

-There are at least three options for imposing a precipitation limit on a cosmological entropy profile:
+There are at least three options for imposing a precipitation limit on a cosmological entropy profile to obtain a precipitation-limited shape function:

 * **Linked Normalization.** The simplest method forces a shape function that is cosmological at large radii to morph into a pressure profile with an approximately constant $t_{\rm cool} / t_{\rm ff}$ ratio at small radii.
 That can be done by setting $\alpha_{\rm in} = 1$ in the formula for a cosmological shape function or by modifying the formula's simplified version, so that
   $$\alpha (r) \approx 1 + 0.7 \left( \frac {2 r / r_{\rm max}} { 1 + r / r_{\rm max} } \right)$$